chrisbrasington/chrisbrasington.github.io/morrowind/index.md

 ![](img/ray6.jpeg)

 It is unknown what Raylinth found or took from the sacred tombs of `Necrom`.
-Some say they sook vengenance to free old gods from imprisonment.
+Some say they sought vengenance to free old gods or friends from imprisonment.
 Others say they stole something to further their exploration in rumored Necromancy - that they were hunting for a particular soul of the dead.
 All that is known is they escaped certain death for sacrilege from the Ordinators in Mourning and they never returned to Morrowind.

 ![](img/ray4.jpeg)
 ![](img/ray7.jpeg)